South London Hospital for Women and Children: Interwar years and the Second World War

 After the First World War, the hospital expanded, with new departments being added for dermatology (1922) and urology (1924).

 The buildings were enlarged when the imposing Wrenaissance Baroque style frontage building (designed by leading 20th-century architect Sir Edwin Cooper – architect of the Port of London HQ opposite the Tower of London and another grand hospital building in Greenwich which is of a very similar style) was opened in 1929.
 Only 3/4 of this building was completed leaving the southern end pavilion missing; an unsightly gap for the rest of the century.
 Further extensions were completed in the 1950s.
 By the 1930s, however, the need for wholly female-staffed hospitals to provide positions for women had reduced greatly, as equality of career opportunities for women in mainstream, mixed-staffed hospitals started to emerge, and the future of such hospitals began to be called into question.
 Although several women-only hospitals began to admit men during the 1930s, the South London Hospital's fundraising was sufficiently effective to allow it retain its original staffing policy.
-The terms of its founding donation were so strict that Chadburn claimed an Act of Parliament had been required for male soldiers to be treated during the Second World War as cited by Elston.
+In 1933 the 23 year old Angela Murray became the chair of the board and four years later a south wing was added.
+After the Second World War broke out the hospital was required to treat soldiers but they could not be initially admitted.
+The terms of its founding donation were so strict that an Act of Parliament was required for male soldiers to be treated.
+Spaces that had been waiting areas were converted into wards and operating theatres to deal with the casualties.